Skip to main content

 There are three types of consists used on DCC systems:

-A basic or primary address consist.
-In this type of consist, each locomotive is assigned the same address on the programming track, or on the main with OpsMode Programming (if supported by the command station and decoder).
+In this type of consist, each Locomotive is assigned the same address on the programming track, or on the main with OpsMode Programming (if supported by the command station and decoder).
 You can use either a long (CV17 and CV18) or short (CV1) address for a primary address consist.

 Command Station Assisted Consists go by the trade names listed in the table below.
 The table also lists the known limitations imposed by each manufacturer.

 |Manufacturer||Trade Name||Usage Notes|

 |Digitrax||Universal Consist||Limited to number of slots supported by the system.||Allows any address to be used.|

 |Lenz||Double Header||Limited to 2 Locomotives||Allows any address but 00 to be used.|